Subshifts with sparse traces

-Now, we claim that the nondeterministic directions are precisely the vertical ones and the ones parallel to the irrational slope.
-First, both of them are easily seen to be nondeterministic, since in the vertical directions it is impossible the know the continuation of the $Y$-component, and in a direction orthogonal to the path, it is impossible to know whether the continuation of the half-plane eventually hits the path.
+Now, we claim that the nondeterministic directions are precisely the vertical ones and the ones parallel to the irrational slope.\footnote{We refer to the slope as it appears graphically.
+This is also the slope of the unique path drawn in $Z$ if angle is interpreted suitably: if $X$ corresponds to a \emph{mechanical word} (see \cite{Lo02}) of slope $\alpha \in (0, 1)$, then the path will always stay at a bounded distance form some translate of the line $\R(\alpha, 1)$.} First, both of them are easily seen to be nondeterministic, since in the vertical directions it is impossible the know the continuation of the $Y$-component, and in a direction orthogonal to the path (as it appears in configurations), it is impossible to know whether the continuation of the half-plane eventually hits the path.

 In half-planes of any other slope, we see the color of every column, and thus the contents of the half-plane determines the $Y$-component.
-If the path visits the half-plane, we can uniquely fill its trajectory based on the $Y$-component, and every path that fits in a strip $L + B_r$ where $L$ is a straight line visits every half-plane not parallel to $L$. \qee \end{example}
+If the path visits the half-plane, we can uniquely fill its trajectory based on the $Y$-component, and every path that fits in a strip $L + B_r(0)$ where $L$ is a straight line visits every half-plane not parallel to $L$. \qee \end{example}